Inflectra/spira-documentation/docs/Spira-User-Manual/Application-Wide.md

 # Common Elements Across the Application

-There are lots of different artifact in the application (described [here](Functionality-Overview.md)).
+There are lots of different artifacts in the application (described [here](Functionality-Overview.md)).
 This means each artifact has its own settings, uses, and logical links to other artifacts, and reporting.
-While each artifact is different and behaves differently, many parts to how you interact with these artifacts are the same.
+Each artifact is different but they also share many similarities.
+These are explained below.

 ## Artifact List Pages